mit212/lab2_2024/README.md

 </details>

-Then, translate your derived equations into code by completing the `TODO`s in `include/kinematics.h` and `kinematics.cpp`.
+Then, translate your derived equations into code by completing the `TODO 2`s in `include/kinematics.h` and `kinematics.cpp`.

 **CONSIDER WRITING TESTS?**